AdnanSlef/DACC-ECTF-2021/README.md

-# 2021 MITRE eCTF Challenge: Secure Common Embedded Wireless Link (SCEWL)
+# 2021 MITRE eCTF Challenge: Secure Common Embedded Wireless Link (SCEWL) by 0xDACC
-This repository implements a design for MITRE's 2021 Embedded System CTF (eCTF).
+This repository implements our team's design for MITRE's 2021 Embedded System CTF (eCTF).
 This code was designed with security in mind, preparing for the attack phase in which opposing teams will attempt to exploit our design.